neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 ### Define the multi-sig account
 We will now define the multi-sig account we aim to create.
 Our variables are as follows:
-* `<your-base-account-ID>` - the ID of `your-base-account`, e.g. `1.2.41`
+* `<your-base-account-ID>` - the ID of `your-base-account`, e.g. `1.2.41`,
-* `<muliti-sig-account-name>` - the name of the multi-sig account to be created, choose any name you want
+* `<muliti-sig-account-name>` - the name of the multi-sig account to be created, choose any name you want,
-* `<muliti-sig-account-public-key>` - the public key of the multi-sig account to be created, e.g. * `BTS74pa6mL6...bWQaJga` (use the public key obtained with the `suggest_brain_key` command above)
+* `<muliti-sig-account-public-key>` - the public key of the multi-sig account to be created (use the public key obtained with the `suggest_brain_key` command described above),
-* `<approving-account-1-ID>` - the ID of the first approving account, e.g. `1.2.129`
+* `<approving-account-1-ID>` - the ID of the first approving account, e.g. `1.2.129`,
-* `<approving-account-2-ID>` - the ID of the second approving account, e.g. `1.2.130`
+* `<approving-account-2-ID>` - the ID of the second approving account, e.g. `1.2.130`.

-Let's assume you want the multi-sig account to be controlled by two approving accounts, each of them has a 50% control, and the vote thershold required to access funds in this account is set to 100%.
+Let's assume you want the multi-sig account to be controlled by two approving accounts, each of them having a 50% control, and you want the vote thershold required to access the funds in this account to be set to 100%.
 Obviously, you could choose a different configuration.

-Run this command to define the new multi-sig account:
+Run the `add_operation_to_builder_transaction` command to define the new multi-sig account:
 ```
 add_operation_to_builder_transaction <builder-handle-ID> [ 5, { \
 "registrar": "<your-base-account-ID>", \